-Video clip - Inserts the selected video clip.
+Video clip-Inserts the selected video clip.
 A thumbnail of the video clip is shown in the main view.
 A thumbnail consists of the first non-black frame of the video clip.
 The name and length of the selected video clip is also shown.

-Image - Inserts the selected image.
+Image-Inserts the selected image.
 A thumbnail of the image is shown in the main view.

-Text - Inserts text to the video clip.
+Text-Inserts text to the video clip.
 You can insert a title, subtitle, or credits.

-Sound clip - Inserts the selected sound clip.
+Sound clip-Inserts the selected sound clip.
 The name and length of the selected sound clip is shown in the main view.

-New sound clip - Records a new sound clip to the selected location.
+New sound clip-Records a new sound clip to the selected location.

-Movie - To preview the movie in full screen or as a thumbnail, or save the movie.
+Movie-To preview the movie in full screen or as a thumbnail, save or send the movie, or cut the movie to a suitable size for sending it in a multimedia message.

-Signature Tip!
-To take a snapshot of a video clip, select Options > Take snapshot in the cut video view.
+☆ Tip!
+To take a snapshot of a video clip, select Options > Take snapshot in the thumbnail preview view or in the cut video view.